 Abayomi Barber is a surrealist painter, sculptor and teacher.

 He is probably one of the most influential contemporary artists in Nigeria.
 He has, over the years, thought and influenced a generation of Nigerian artists.

 Barber was born in Ife in 1928.
 As a child he was attracted to the Ife sculptures in the palace of his uncle, the then Oni of Ife, Oba Adesoji Aderemi.
 By his early teens the precocious Barber had started to create artworks from whatever material was available to him.
 His early pastels were made directly from coloured chalk soaked in water and kitchen charcoal.

 On the recommendation of Chief Obafemi Awolowo, The Yoruba Historical society recruited Barber.
 The society would eventually send him to the UK on a scholarship that seemed tailored to his restless spirit.
-It allowed him get an art education in the UK through a process of cultural assimilation rather than a strict university education.
+The scholarship allowed him to get an art education in the UK through a process of cultural assimilation rather than a strict university education.
 He was also to create a large sculpture of Chief Awolowo for the Government of the Western region.

 Barber returned to Nigeria in 1971 to teach art at the University of Lagos.
 Many of his students would follow his surrealist leaning.
 They would become known as the Barber school and would carry on his tradition of dedication to detail and a liberation of the imagination.